LoGG3D-Net: Locally Guided Global Descriptor Learning for 3D Place Recognition: Proposed Method

 \subsubsection{Local Consistency Loss}

-Given two samples $\{\mathcal{S}_1, \mathcal{S}_2\}$, the associated local features $\{\{f\}_1, \{f\}_2\}$ and the point correspondences $ C^{12} $, a contrastive loss is applied to minimize the distance for features of corresponding points (positive pairs) while maximizing the distance of features of non-corresponding points (negative pairs).
-We adopt the Hardest-Contrastive loss in FCGF~\cite{Choy_2019_ICCV} which is defined as,
+Given two samples $\{\mathcal{S}_1, \mathcal{S}_2\}$, their associated local features $\{\{f\}_1, \{f\}_2\}$ and the point correspondences $ C^{1 \leftrightarrow 2} $, a contrastive loss is applied to minimize the distance for features of corresponding points (positive pairs) while maximizing the distance of features of non-corresponding points (negative pairs).
+We adopt the Hardest-Contrastive loss~\cite{Choy_2019_ICCV} which is defined as,